William Greenleaf (American novelist)

 William Greenleaf (born August 9, 1948) is an American author.
-He was born in Illinois, spent most of his life in Southern Arizona, and now lives in New Mexico near Santa Fe.
+He was born in Illinois, spent most of his life in southern Arizona, and now lives in New Mexico near Santa Fe.
 He is a graduate of Arizona State University and worked as a corporate strategic and financial planner before changing careers to become a novelist, freelance book editor, and creative writing instructor.

 Published works

-Although Greenleaf has ghostwritten novels in many genres, as well as a variety of nonfiction books, he is best known for the science fiction novels published under his own name.
-His novels are traditional science fiction, and their common theme is the resilience of the human spirit and the ability of ordinary people, when threatened by extraordinary circumstances, to reach into themselves for the resources necessary to survive.
+Although Greenleaf has ghostwritten novels in many genres, as well as a variety of non-fiction books, he is best known for the science fiction novels published under his own name.
+His novels are traditional science fiction with the common theme of the resilience of the human spirit and the ability of ordinary people, when threatened by extraordinary circumstances, to reach into themselves for the resources necessary to survive.